Rodio346/mythical-javascript/README.md

 4. null: No Information
 5. undefined: No Information (`null == undefined // true`)

+Next is our data sets, there are times when we need to deal with huge number of data sets like chunks of integers and to represent them we start using array.
+Besides this we have properties too which is available for each and every value except `null` and `undefined` which has no value hence no properties.

+Now the properties can be accessed in 2 ways:

+1. Using dot notation which means it will fetches the property of value named.
+2. Using square bracket notation which means the value named between brackets is evaluated to get the property name, means result is converted to a string as the property name.

+Now generally there are 2 types of data types present in Javascript:

+1. Primitive Data types: This includes null, undefined, string, boolean, number and symbol (Data that is not an object and has no methods)
+2. Derived Data types: This includes function, array, re which are derived from object.

+<b>Note:</b> In string we usually see that we can execute `"a".length` even if string is primitive and thats because language means javascript "boxes" the primitives in their object wrappers when appropriate.
+And it can be best seen with numbers where you won't be able to execute `27.toString()` which is a bit ccomplicated because of vagaries of the token grammar but it is possible if `a=27` and `a.toString()` or like `(27).toString()`.

+In short except of `null` and `undefined` all primitive values have object equivalents that wrap around the primitive values.

+1. `String` for the string primitive
+2. `Number` for the number primitive
+3. `Boolean` for the boolean primitive
+4. `Symbol` for the symbol primitive

+Here array can be considered to be an object where numbers as property names and having values with them.
+Now whenever array is modified then its his work to modify all the corresponding details like length, last index etc.

 ### Type Conversion

 When operator is applied to the wrong type of value then Javascript will convert that value to the type it needs by using type coercion.